justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 ### Topics

+1. **What is Data Cleaning?**: An introduction to the concepts of data cleaning.
 1. **Handling Missing Data**: Removing rows with `dropna()`, replacing values with `fillna()`.
 2. **Data Transformation**: Converting data types, reformatting dates, **feature engineering**, **data discretization**.
 3. **Removing Duplicates**: Identifying and removing duplicate records.
 4. **Removing Outliers**: Identify and removing outlying records
 ---

+## 5.1 What is Data Cleaning?

+Data is often dirty.
+Values may be missing, or duplicated, or incorrectly formatted, or have values that are not plausible or manageable by data analysis.
+The following optional [video](https://www.youtube.com/watch?v=WpX2F2BS3Qc) expains the concepts.
+The main idea is garbage-in, garbage-out.
+Any analysis you do on data that is partly incorrect may be invalid.
+Data cleaning involves the following procedures:

+- Standardization.
+For example, you want to represent dates and phone numbers in a standard way.
+You also want to have consiten
+- Addressing outliers.
+These are values that appear improbable and were likely entered in error.
+- Deduplication.
+- Addressing missing values.
+- Validation.

+You will learn various technical approaches to each of these.

+### Standardization

+You can check, for example, that email addresses are of a valid format.
+Suppose some are not.
+You can either flag the rows for manual correction, or discard the rowss, or attempt to reformat the addresses to correct the problem, or derive the correct addresses from other information in the row or perhaps in a separate dataset.
+For US phone numbers, you could check that each is a string of 10 numeric characters.

+### Addressing Outliers

+Sometimes outliers are easy to identify.
+If a person's age is negative, or greater than 120, this is an outlier.
+But in other cases, it might not be so clear.
+For example, if you discarded outliers for daily rainfall in a region, you could end up discarding all flood events, which are important records that are needed for the analysis.

+### Deduplication

+Deduplication is pretty easy if the rows are exactly the same.
+But, if one of the values in the row is a little bit different, it may not be as clear.
+Perhaps you have access to a reliable key, such as a known phone number or email address.

+### Addressing missing values

+You can throw away the rows with missing information ... but other parts of the record may have valuable information.

+You can substitute a plausible value ... but this distorts the data.
+For example, if the data contains a person's net worth, you could substitute the mean value for that column, but actually most people don't have nearly the 'average' net worth.
+You could substitute the median value instead, but again, most people have incomes that differ from the median by quite a bit.

+Each automated change to clean the data involves a tradeoff.
+You should always archive the original data, in case cleaning introduces distortions.

+### Validation

+This is a process to check that the cleaned data is in fact correct.
+For example, for information about a person, you might want to ask the person if the stored information is correct.

 ## 5.1 Handling Missing Data